Drug Offense Defense Lawyers and Immigration Defense in Criminal Matters

 Understanding Immigration Consequences if You Plea to or Have a Drug Conviction

-If you have been arrested and/or charged with a drug possession or drug-related crime of any type, please contact one of our experienced Dallas, Texas, immigration attorneys or Tucson, Arizona, immigration attorneys immediately.
+If you have been arrested and/or charged with a drug possession or drug-related crime of any type, please contact one of our experienced Dallas, Texas, immigration attorneys or Tucson, Arizona, immigration attorneys immediately, and before you accept any plea agreement!

 Additional Consequences of Conviction for Drug Possession